rolohaun/Rook/Legacy/README.md

 This is a tiny mostly 3d printed CoreXY printer with a build volume of 120x120

 ![image of Rook 3D Printer](Build_Photos/rook.png)

-### PLEASE NOTE THIS PRINTER IS A WORK IN PROGRESS!

 The goal of this printer is to make a cheap easy to build 3D printer than can be built by anyone.